 Programs

 Water & Waste Disposal Loan & Grant Program

 Type

 Loan and Grant

 Purpose

 This program provides funding for clean and reliable drinking water systems, sanitary sewage disposal, sanitary solid waste disposal, and stormwater drainage to households and businesses in eligible rural areas.

 Eligibility Requirements

 This program assists qualified applicants who are not otherwise able to obtain commercial credit on reasonable terms.
 Eligible applicants include most State and local governmental entities, private nonprofits, and federally recognized Tribes.

+Funds must be used for projects serving rural areas and towns with population of 10,000 or less, Tribal lands in rural areas, and Colonias in rural areas.

 CEQA/NEPA

-A NEPA environment impact statement must be completed for each project.
+A NEPA environmental review must be completed for each project.

 Eligible Uses

 Funds can be used to finance the acquisition, construction, or improvement of drinking water sourcing, treatment, storage and distribution; sewer collection, transmission, treatment and disposal; solid waste collection, disposal and closure; stormwater collection, transmission, and disposal.

 In some case, funding also may be available for related activities such as legal and engineering fees; land acquisition, water and land rights, permits and equipment; start-up operations and maintenance; interest incurred during construction; purchase facilities to improve service or prevent loss of service; other costs determined to be necessary for completion of the project.

 Ineligible Uses

 Projects not modest in size, design, and cost; loan or grant finder fees; rental for use of equipment or machinery owned by applicant; projects serving non-rural areas.

 USDA Rural Development

 Funding Limits

 There is no minimum or maximum loan amount.
 Grants limited to 45 percent and 75 percent of project cost based on alleviating health and sanitary violations and keeping rates affordable.

 Terms/Dates

 The loan term is up to a 40-year payback period, based on the useful life of the facilities, and financed with a fixed interest rate.
 The interest rate is based on the need for the project and the median household income of the area to be served.

 Program Contacts

-Luis Andrade Acting Water and Environmental Programs Director 760-355-2208, ext.
+Luis Andrade Water and Environmental Programs Director 760-355-2208, ext.
 108 Luis.Andrade@usda.gov

 Antonio Ybarra Water and Environmental Programs State Office Specialist 559-490-8035 Antonio.Ybarra@usda.gov

-For more information, visit the Water & Waste Disposal Loan & Grant Program website: www.rd.usda.gov/programs-services/water-waste-disposal-loan-grantprogram/ca
+For more information, visit the Water & Waste Disposal Loan & Grant Program website.

 Emergency Community Water Assistance Grants

 Type

 Grant

 Purpose

 This program helps eligible communities prepare, or recover from, an emergency that threatens the availability of safe, reliable drinking water.
 Emergency events include a variety of disasters such as drought or flood; earthquake; tornado or hurricane; disease outbreak; chemical spill, leak, or seepage; and other disasters.
 A federal disaster declaration is not required under this program.

 Eligibility Requirements

 Eligible applicants include most State and local governmental entities, nonprofit organizations, and federally recognized Tribes.

 Projects must be in rural areas and towns with populations of 10,000 or less.
 The area to be served must also have a median household income of less than the State's median household income for non-metropolitan areas based on latest U.S. Census data.

 CEQA/NEPA

-A streamlined NEPA environment impact statement is required for each project.
+A streamlined NEPA environmental review is required for each project.

 Eligible Uses

 Water transmission line grants are available to construct waterline extensions, repair breaks or leaks in existing water distributions lines, and addresses related maintenance necessary to replenish the water supply.

 Water source grants available to construct a water source, intake, or treatment facility.

 Ineligible Uses

 Privately owned wells are not eligible.

 Funding Limits

 The maximum award is \$1 million for water source grants.
 For water transmission grants, the maximum award is \$150,000.

 USDA Rural Development

 Terms/Dates

 Applications are accepted year-round.